 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, you can begin looking for a school that offers a master's or doctoral degree program in counseling.
 Request information from additional schools offering counseling programs in North Dakota.

-To practice as a licensed professional counselor (LPC) in North Dakota, you will first need to earn a two year license as a Licensed Associate Professional Counselor (LAPC) which will require a masters degree from an accredited institution.
+To practice as a licensed professional counselor (LPC) in North Dakota, first earn a two year license as a Licensed Associate Professional Counselor (LAPC), which requires a master's degree from an accredited institution.

-After completing your master's level of education, you will want to download the North Dakota counseling license application for LAPC and submit the application to the North Dakota Board of Counselor Examiners.
-Included in the application is a two year plan of supervision that will allow you to obtain the work experience necessary to become a licensed professional counselor.
+After completing your master's level of education, download the North Dakota counseling license application for LAPC and submit the application to the North Dakota Board of Counselor Examiners.
+Included in the application is a two year plan of supervision to help you obtain the necessary work experience.

 You may download the application from the following North Dakota Board of Counselor Examiners webpage.

-When the application has been approved by the Board, you will be eligible to take the National Counselor Examination.
+When the application has been approved by the Board, you should become eligible to take the National Counselor Examination.

 More information about the exam is available on the NBCC website.

 As a LAPC, you can begin the required supervised professional experience that you have outlined in the LAPC application.
-During your two years of supervised experience, you will need to complete 100 hours of direct supervision by an approved supervisor.
+During your two years of supervised experience, you must complete 100 hours of direct supervision by an approved supervisor.

 More details about the required professional experience and qualifying supervisors can be found in the Code section of the North Dakota Board's website.

-Once the supervised experience has been completed, you can submit the North Dakota counseling licensure application to become an LPC to the North Dakota Board of Counselor Examiners.
-You will also need to have your supervisor send the forms documenting your completed supervision to the Board.
+Once the supervised experience has been completed, submit the North Dakota counseling licensure application to the North Dakota Board of Counselor Examiners.
+You should also have your supervisor send the forms documenting your completed supervision to the Board.

 All documents need to be received by the Board before your LAPC license expires.
-You may download the application from the following North Dakota Board's webpage.
+Download the application from the following North Dakota Board's webpage.